rimsa/dumpcfgs/README.md

 ## Running

-By default, dumpcfgs extract the CFGs using CFGgrind format - no options are required.
+By default, dumpcfgs extracts the CFGs using th CFGgrind format - thus, no extra options are required for this case.

     $ ./dumpcfgs /bin/sleep > sleep.cfgs